There are two broad categories of criminal offences recognised in Ireland-summary offences and indictable offences.

 What are minor offences?

-When summary offences are dealt with in the District Court there is not jury present so the sitting Judge decides the case on his/her own.
+When summary offences are dealt with in the District Court there is no jury present-the sitting Judge decides the case on his/her own.

 The decision of the Supreme Court in DPP v Gary Doyle has meant the full disclosure of evidence and statements which will be relied upon to secure a conviction and has led to the “Gary Doyle order” being sought by defence solicitors from the District Court judge.
 These orders are generally made as a matter of course when an indictable offence is being prosecuted summarily in the District Court.